How much do you really know about mice and rats?

 - Facts about mice and rats and how they enter your home

 - The 3 most common house-infesting rodents in the U.S.

 - Diseases, pathogens, and health risks associated with rats and mice in North America

 - Simple steps that you can take to stop mice and rats from getting into your house

 Often, taking measures to keep mice and rats out of your home can also help realize improvements in energy savings as well.
-For example, doing a check of your insulation in attic and crawl space areas on an annual basis can ensure that rodents aren’t running amok in your storage space and that your home isn’t losing heating or cooling efficiency.
+For example, doing a check of your insulation in the attic and crawl space areas on an annual basis can ensure that rodents aren’t running amok in your storage space and that your home isn’t losing heating or cooling efficiency.

 Rodents may also bring problems to your home that you may not immediately associate with mice and rats.
 Rodents can gnaw or chew on electrical wiring, or build nests near these areas.
 This could pose the potential for electrical shorts and pose fire hazards.

 If you are a Western PestFree365+ customer, your Technician will conduct a full evaluation of your home at your fall or winter service visit.
 This check includes a detailed review of common rodent entry points and risk areas in your home.
 This valuable service gives you peace of mind, knowing that your home is secure.

 If your Specialist identifies a potential problem or rodent entry point, he or she will provide you with recommendations for correcting the issue and offer to assist with any needed exclusion services.

 Outside of your home, you should also be aware of rodents.
 Mice and rats can also bring risks to areas that you and your family may visit this fall.
 A California woman contracted Rocky Mountain Spotted Fever, a tick-borne disease, reportedly after being bitten by a tick while visiting a pumpkin patch.
 Read the story, here.